-If you live or work inside one of the evacuation areas and there's a big earthquake long (goes on for a minute or longer) or strong (it's difficult to stand up straight) you must self-evacuate inland, outside the tsunami evacuation area as soon as possible.
+If you live or work inside one of the evacuation areas and there's a big earthquake long (goes for one minute or longer) or strong (hard to stand up) you must self-evacuate inland, outside the tsunami evacuation area as soon as possible.

 For local earthquake, tsunami which could arrive soon after the earthquake, there won't be any time for an official warning.
 It's important to recognise the natural warning signs and act quickly.